-Recommended Prerequisite: SAT-M of 400+ or ACT-M of 19+ or completion of Mathematics 080 with a grade of "C" or better and Excel skills.
+Prerequisite: Completion of 15 credit hours and SAT-M of 400+ or ACT-M of 19+ or completion of Mathematics 070 or 080 with a grade of "C" or better.
+Excel skills recommended.

 ACCT 202 Introduction to Financial Accounting

 Introduction to Financial Accounting is concerned with the system of gathering, processing, and communicating financial information to interested external users, primarily investors and creditors.
 You will be introduced to the financial accounting process: measuring, processing, interpreting, and using accounting information for business decision-making.
 Each semester special focus is given to the financial reports and business activities of three companies.